An investment in knowledge always pays the best interest.— Benjamin Franklin

 Lower Fees and Expenses Increases Total Returns and Yields; Higher Expenses Lowers Returns

-Small differences in fees can translate into large differences in returns over time.
-For example, if you invested $10,000 in a fund that produced a 10% annual return before expenses and had annual operating expenses of 1.5%, then after 20 years you would have roughly $49,725.
+Slight differences in fees can translate into large differences in returns over time.
+For example, if you invested $10,000 in a fund that produced a 10% annual return before expenses and had annual operating expenses of 1.5%, then after 20 years your investment would be worth $49,725.
 But if the fund had expenses of only 0.5%, then you would end up with $60,858 — an 18% difference.

 Closet Index Mutual Funds — Active Share Percentage of a Mutual Fund